-Boys and staff are able to nominate other boys for our Kindness Awards.
-The list of these is read by the Chair of School Council in assembly (name and reason) and then each pupil received a special ceritificate.
+Pupils and staff are able to nominate other pupils for our Kindness Awards.
+The list of these is read in assembly (name and reason) and then each pupil receive a special certificate and lots of housepoints!

-Co-curricular and links with the Granville Girls' School
+Co-curricular links

 As well as all children at the school taking part in at least one performance or recital and Learning Assembly a year, we have a variety of cultural visits.
-Whether it is a trip to the pantomime or into London to see "The Woman in Black" or a play at Sevenoaks School, playing in our "Solefield's Got Talent" competition or taking part in the 02 "Young Voices" performance, we ensure that every single boy here at Solefield is given the opportunity to see the wider world and to enjoy cultural experiences.
-Last year, some boys took part in a concert with their sisters from the Granville hosted here at Solefield.
-We have also joined with other schools, most notably all girls' schools, for chess and debating.
+Whether it is a whole school trip to the pantomime, a trip to Stratford for a workshop with the RSC, playing in our "Solefield's Got Talent" competition, visiting Sevenoaks' School's Science Fair or taking part in the 02 "Young Voices" performance, we ensure that every single pupil here at Solefield is given the opportunity to see the wider world and to enjoy cultural experiences.
+We have also joined with other schools, most notably all girls' and co-ed schools, for music, chess and debating.

 We take an inclusive view across all areas of the curriculum to make sure that we incorporate all children.
 The pastoral needs of the children have high priority within the school.
-We cannot make a child enjoy a particular activity but we guide them to alternative activities in order to make sure they find other ways of flourishing.
+We cannot make a child enjoy a particular activity (although we try our best!) but we guide them to alternative activities in order to make sure they find other ways of flourishing.
 Success is important but it can be gauged in many ways: we see a child representing the school for the first time at Under 7 football just as much an achievement as an academic scholar to Sevenoaks School.
 We celebrate success both on an individual basis and collectively.
 At Solefield, effort is recognised as much as success.